CynthiaMohan/Horiseon/README.md

 # Code Refactoring Challenge -Horiseon

+## Purpose
 This is the landing page for Horiseon Social Solution Services, Inc.

 ## Tasks
 The task was to clean up the multiple sections of repeated code.
 Add alt attributes for images.